Senior woman sitting on a sofa with her daughter, planning for long term care

 • Homemaker Services (Licensed).
 A homemaker helps you do the around-the-house chores you can't quite handle on your own anymore.
 These include grocery shopping, other errands, laundry, house cleaning, and help preparing meals.
 Getting help with these tasks allows many seniors to stay in their homes.

 • Home Health Aide (Licensed).
-A home based health aide helps you with daily personal care, including bathing, grooming, and moving around the house.
+A home-based health aide helps you with daily personal care, including bathing, grooming, and moving around the house.
 This is another type of care that lets you stay in your home.
 This person can't help with serious medical problems, but they can help with minor tasks such as changing bandages or applying topical medications or salves.

 • Adult Day Care.
 These daytime-only centers offer social interaction, meals, classes, counseling, exercise programs, and physical therapy.
 They're ideal for folks who have a family member helping them at home on nights and weekends (but who needs to work during the day).